 On completion of this course, the student will be able to:

-- Understand at a basic level the structure and function of the area being been studied both systematically and regionally.
+- Understand at a basic level the structure and function of the system being been studied.

-- Clearly demonstrate a knowledge of the anatomy of the area being studied.
+- Clearly demonstrate a knowledge of the anatomy being studied.

 - Ability to communicate scientific information in an appropriate and professional manner.